CodeYourFuture/curriculum/common-content/en/module/js1/identifying-missing-tests/index.md

 +++

 We started off writing one test for our code - checking that it correctly handled the input `08:00`.
 We wrote an implementation that passed all our (1) tests!

 Then we realised there was a bug - it didn't handle times after midday correctly.
 So we wrote another test - for the input `23:00`.
 We saw our implementation failed that test.
 And we fixed it.
 And we had an implementation that passed all our (2) tests!

 > When will we be happy that our implementation works for all possible inputs?
 When do we have enough tests?

 ### Groups of input

-One way to approach this is to think about what _groups_ of input there may be to our problem.
+One way to approach this is to think about what _groups_ of input our problem may have.

 We've already identified two examples of groups of input to the problem of converting 24 hour clocks to 12 hour clocks: Times before midday and times after midday.